devareus/Eclectic-Token-Sniper/README.md

 ### Snipers
   - WatchedTokensSniper: Enables or disables the watch list.
 See [Watch List](#watch-list) section below
+- TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
+Use only with reliable sources
  - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
   - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidity transactions on the DEX for tokens to snipe.
 This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
   - MempoolSniper: If enabled, the sniper will monitor the mempool for AddLiquidity transactions to try to buy in the same block or the following adjusting the buy gas price accordingly
-- TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
-Use only with reliable sources
 - PairCreatedEventSniperParametersSet: ParametersSet to use for the PairCreated events sniper
 - AddLiquiditySniperParametersSet: ParametersSet to use for the AddLiquidity sniper
 - MempoolSniperParametersSet: ParameterSet to use for the Mempool sniper
+- MempoolSniperMaxGasPrice: Maximum gas price when buying from the mempool sniper
+- MempoolSniperGasPriceAdjustment: By default the bot uses the same gas price as the transaction found in the mempool.
+It's not recommended to increase it because as you risk front running the transaction and the buy will fail because the liquidity addition isn't effective yet.
+And if you set a negative number (lower the gas price) other bots will most surely buy before you.

 ### Buy settings
 -    BuyEnabled: Lets you disable the buy of tokens globally.
 This can be toggled while running by pressing the B key, but it will revert back to the default configured here if the sniper is restarted